purescript/purescript-prelude/.github/PULL_REQUEST_TEMPLATE.md

 **Checklist:**

-- [ ] Added the change to the changelog's "Unreleased" section with a link to this PR and your username
+- [ ] Added the change to the changelog's "Unreleased" section with a reference to this PR (e.g. "- Made a change (#0000)")
 - [ ] Linked any existing issues or proposals that this pull request should close
-- [ ] Updated or added relevant documentation in the README and/or documentation directory
+- [ ] Updated or added relevant documentation
 - [ ] Added a test for the contribution (if applicable)